Francis Audiology Associates LLC

 Find out what our hearing professionals can do to treat your hearing loss!
 We are located in Wexford, PA and serving all communities in Southwestern Pennsylvania.
 You can call (724) 933-3440 or book an appointment online to meet with one of our expert Audiologists!

-Tympanometry is used to diagnose and monitor problems in the middle ear.
+(opens in a new tab) is used to diagnose and monitor problems in the middle ear.
 The test measures the movement of your tympanic membrane in response to changes in pressure.
 We will place a flexible rubber tip in your ear.
 The probe will cause the air pressure in your ear canal to change as you hear low-pitched tones, similar to the pressure changes felt during flight take-off and landing.

-Otoacoustic Emissions (OAEs) provide an "acoustic fingerprint" to detect early signs of hearing loss.
+(opens in a new tab) provide an "acoustic fingerprint" to detect early signs of hearing loss.
 It tests the important structures within the cochlea.
 Shaped like a snail, the inner ear or cochlea contains thousands of tiny sensory cells called hair cells, which convert sound waves into electronic signals that are dispatched to the brain via the hearing nerve.
 The brain then deciphers those signals and tells us what we're hearing.
 If these hair cells are damaged in any manner, it can result in a possible hearing loss.
 We will place a foam or rubber tip that fits into your ear canal.
 You will be required not to move or talk while the procedure is done.

 We have spent years obtaining clinical experience in hearing science.
 Our practice is compliant with AAA (American Academy of Audiology) and ASHA (American Speech-Language-Hearing Association) evaluation and assessment policies.
 We truly believe in our motto: Best Practices - Our Standard of Care.
 We also perform hearing rehabilitation and sell hearing aids, hearing protection, and custom molds for iPods and Sleep Plugs.
 We also sell Musician Plugs ER-9, 15, 25 and Musician's Monitors.